gerry-baird/Drug-Demo/ads/README.md

 3. Configure the input mapping rules
 4. Configure the output mapping rules

-There is a walk-through of these steps on YouTube here : https://youtu.be/go9Y828-1DM
+There is a walk-through of these steps on YouTube [here](https://youtu.be/go9Y828-1DM).

 ## Using an ML Model in ADS
-We can now use the model within a decision service and choose to call it.
+We can now use the model within a decision service.
 To do this we need to:

 1. Define our input parameters
 2. Populate the data sent to the model
 3. Decide if we'll use the model or a default
 4. Output the final result based on the model or a default.

-There is a walk-through of these steps on YouTube here : https://youtu.be/ZNtYuX1POHg
+There is a walk-through of these steps on YouTube [here](https://youtu.be/ZNtYuX1POHg).

 ## Multiple Models and Guardrails
-This is the last step, here we can select one of multiple models, either predictive or prescriptive, check the parameters we valid, check the confidence is high enough to give a prediction.
+This is the last step, here we can select one of multiple models, either predictive or prescriptive, check the parameters are valid, check the confidence from the model is high enough to return the prediction.

-The video for this is here : https://youtu.be/GPU9-M7B7Xo
+The video for this is [here](https://youtu.be/GPU9-M7B7Xo).